clicalmani/tonka/docs/migration.md

 ## Introduction

-Database migration in Tonka involves using data entities to seamlessly transfer and upgrade your database schema.
-Tonka provides automated migration files, ensuring that your database changes are version-controlled and easily reversible.
+Database migration in **Tonka** involves using data entities to seamlessly transfer and upgrade your database schema. **Tonka** provides automated migration files, ensuring that your database changes are version-controlled and easily reversible.
 This process helps maintain data integrity and minimizes downtime during updates.

 ## How to do a Migration?

-To perform a migration in Tonka, you need to create entities that represent the changes you want to make to your database schema.
-These entities are defined using Tonka's schema definition language, which allows you to specify the structure and relationships of your data.
+To perform a migration in **Tonka**, you need to create entities that represent the changes you want to make to your database schema.
+These entities are defined using **Tonka**'s schema definition language, which allows you to specify the structure and relationships of your data.
 Once you have defined your entities, you can generate migration files that will apply these changes to your database.
 Each migration file contains the necessary instructions to update your database schema in a controlled and reversible manner.

 The generated migration files are saved in the `database/migrations` directory.
 This directory serves as a version-controlled repository of all the changes made to your database schema.
-By organizing your migrations in this way, Tonka ensures that you can easily track and manage the evolution of your database over time.
-Additionally, if you need to roll back a migration, Tonka provides tools to reverse the changes, helping you maintain data integrity and minimize downtime during updates.
+By organizing your migrations in this way, **Tonka** ensures that you can easily track and manage the evolution of your database over time.
+Additionally, if you need to roll back a migration, **Tonka** provides tools to reverse the changes, helping you maintain data integrity and minimize downtime during updates.

 To perform a fresh database migration, use the `migrate:fresh` command in the console: